 As a designer, you likely know how keyboard shortcuts can save you time.
-Adding a couple of commonly used shortcuts to your mouse means you can keep your hand on the mouse longer to speed up your process.
+Adding a couple of commonly used shortcuts by remapping buttons on your mouse means you can keep your hand on the mouse longer to speed up your process.

 One example is to customize mouse buttons to change levels in BC Framer® software.
 These steps use the proprietary software from Logitech I/O devices, but other vendors may offer similar tools.

-Logitech's program called Options makes it easy to customize buttons for All Applications or for specific programs.
+Logitech's program, Options makes it easy to customize buttons for All Applications or for specific programs.
 Click Add application to add a program to the list, as shown with BC Framer below:

 In this example, we'll set the 'forward' thumb button to be Level Up and the 'back' thumb button to be Level Down.